Xiaohong-Deng/portfolio/index.md

 ## More Projects

 Want to see more projects on Self-Driving car I have been working on?
 Check out [beyond-self-driving-car][6].
-Welcome to check out my other repositories that might interest you at [My Github Account][7].
-For example, [NP-Hard and NP-Complete Problem Sets][8].
+Welcome to check out my other repositories that might interest you at Github (click the icon on the upper left).
+For example, [NP-Hard and NP-Complete Problem Sets][7].

 ---